panoslamp/Data_analytics_project/README.md

 - **Return on Investment (ROI)** by land use type.
 - **Regional Comparison**: Margin of profit and land values across various areas of Nashville.

+### Data Sources
+The original dataset used for this analysis is the

 ### Data Structure

 The original Nashville housing dataset had the bellow the structrure and included 1,048,575 records.